Condyloid joint: Examples

 These are also called ellipsoid joints.
 The oval-shaped condyle of one bone fits into the elliptical cavity of the other bone.
-These joints allow biaxial movements—i.e., forward and backward, or from side to side, but not rotation.
-Radiocarpal joint and Metacarpo-phalangeal joint are examples of condyloid joints.
+These joints allow biaxial movements — i.e., forward and backward, or from side to side, but not rotation.
+Radiocarpal joint and metacarpophalangeal joint are examples of condyloid joints.

-An example of an Ellipsoid joint is the wrist; it functions similarly to the ball and socket joint except is unable to rotate 360 degrees; it prohibits axial rotation.
+An example of an ellipsoid joint is the wrist; it functions similarly to the ball and socket joint except is unable to rotate 360 degrees; it prohibits axial rotation.